Functions

 Most functions can also be nested inside eachother, creating more complex behaviour.
 This is the main advantage of functions over placeholders.

-New functions can also be added with addons using .
+New functions can also be added with addons using plugin API.

 $data(key)

 Get data from the current preset file.
-See .
+See how to define data in presets.

 $hasdata(key)